 - Course attendance

-- Field visit of a TSO regional operational coordination centre in Brussels
+- Visit to a TSO regional operational coordination centre in Brussels (Module 2)

 - Access to the accompanied online platform during the course

 - Coffee breaks & lunches